InboxHealth/inbox-api-docs/README.md

  where `<credentials>` is your API Key with a colon suffix, base 64 encoded i.e. `<API_KEY>:` .

 ## Onboarding New Clients

 ### Creating an Enterprise
-I'll be emailing you a detailed instructions that document the first use case, which would outline how to POST and create first an "Enterprise" along with its child "Practices" (locations) using the POST /enterprises resource, and then how to subsequently post new "Patient" models that belong to that Enterprise.
-For now, I'd recommend trying to send a basic Enterprise with one sub "Practice" (facility) to the following endpoint:
+The first step to onboarding a new client to the Inbox Health platform is to create their Enterprise record For now, I'd recommend trying to send a basic Enterprise with one sub "Practice" (facility) to the following endpoint:

 [demo.inboxhealth.com/api/partner/v2/enterprises](http://demo.inboxhealth.com/api/partner/v2/enterprises)